-How Do You Pick the "Perfect" Major?
+How to Pick the "Perfect" College Major for You

 Senior year is a time for many important milestones.
 Not only is it your last year of high school, but it’s also the year you’ll begin carving out your path in life.
-And by this time, you may be thinking about your answer to that dreaded question: What do you want to do when you grow up?
+By this time, you may be thinking about your answer to that dreaded question: What do you want to do when you grow up?
 Your undergraduate degree will build a foundation for your future career and further studies.
 Therefore, picking an area of study can carry a lot of pressure.
-Although picking a major isn’t the same as picking a career for most students—and many colleges encourage undergraduate students to explore majors for up to two years—it can be helpful to start thinking about your interests as soon as possible so your college application process is easier.
+Although choosing a major isn’t the same as a career path for most students—and many colleges encourage undergraduate students to explore majors for up to two years—it can be helpful to start thinking about your interests as soon as possible so your college application process is easier.
 Having a good idea of your desired major(s) helps when you’re picking the institutions you want to apply to or writing your admission and supplemental essays.
 Having a plan in mind can also ease your nerves about going off to university in general.
 If you’re still looking for the “perfect” major for you (if such a thing really exists), keep the following in mind to begin your path to a great undergraduate experience.

-Aptitude and attitude
+Check your aptitude and attitude

 Do your research

+The hardest part of applying to college is sometimes the sheer lack of information and confusion.
+Rumors, generalizations, and assumptions often cloud our judgment and result in us jumping to conclusions.
+To make an informed decision about where to go and what to study, ensure that you have the most up-to-date information on available majors and continue to ask questions and monitor university websites.
 Reading a school’s course catalog and getting a better idea of the departments and course structures can help you gain a greater sense of a university’s offerings.
-Personally, I find it helpful to learn more about the modules and electives in the curriculum.
+I find it helpful to learn more about the modules and electives in the curriculum.
 I pay close attention to the choices available to me and the broad scope of topics covered each semester.
 It’s also useful to think about the perspective of the major and the learning outcomes expected.
 You could also think about the internship opportunities available for you to gain all the necessary hands-on work experience, as certain majors allow you to take on more roles than others.

 Related: How Should I Start Exploring My College Major Options?

-Think about your future plans
+Think about your plans for the future

 Even though your professional life is a few years away, it’s prudent to have somewhat of an idea of what you’d like to do before you embark on your college education.
 Choosing a relevant major will help you build a strong foundation for a potential career.
 For example, for students interested in the financial or banking sector, an undergraduate degree in Economics or Business would be beneficial.
-If you see yourself in a career in law or journalism, subjects like Political Science, International Relations, and English would provide good stepping stones.
+If you see yourself in a career in law or working as a journalist, subjects like Political Science, International Relations, and English would provide good stepping stones.
 (But know that if you’re still not sure when you start college, many schools offer exploratory programs and career centers that can help you decide what path to pursue.)

-Double majors, minors, and other opportunities
+Consider double majors, minors, and other opportunities

-Despite the fact that the first year or so of college often includes a common curriculum for students in the same department, you should still take the time to think about the kind of degree you hope to complete.
+Although the first year or so of college often includes a common curriculum for students in the same department, you should still take the time to think about the kind of degree you hope to complete.
 Even if you start college without declaring a major, there’s a lot to keep in mind!
 There are multiple ways to accelerate your undergraduate education by up to two years and even earn extra credits.
 For example, many universities offer double majors, concurrent and flexible degree programs, and opportunities to take minors from different faculties to make your college experience more holistic— provided you keep your performance consistent and your focus tuned to your commitments.
 Be sure to keep your options and mind open to new possibilities that could interest you in the present as well as the future.

 Overall, picking the right major for you can pave the way for a memorable college experience.
 Each major comes with its own challenges, but if it were really that easy, would it be as rewarding?
 More than anything, it’s the learning opportunities you encounter that will truly define who you are as an individual and the expertise you will garner in the future—so make it something special.